vidyasj18/Intelligence-Sig-Recs-2025/Non Mandatory Tasks/XAIQuest/README.md

 Design **stress tests** to reveal vulnerabilities:
 - Add noise or blur to test robustness.
-- Insert a small colored pixel/patch for only one class, the model should then latch on to that and only use that to classify that class.
+- Insert a small colored pixel/patch for only one class; the model should then latch on to that and use it to classify that class.
 - Change image backgrounds or occlude parts of the object.
 - Drop or shuffle color channels.
 - Compare models trained **with vs without** Mixup/CutMix.
-- For all the above, use explainability at different layers of your CNN model and give a report on how edges learnt at different layers as you go deep is different for different architectures and how do they get affected when noise is injected.
+- For all the above, use explainability at different layers of your CNN model and give a report on how edges learned at different layers, as you go deeper, differ across architectures and how they are affected when noise is injected.

 📈 **Quantitative Evaluation:**
 - Accuracy & per-class F1 under perturbations.